 - 1st degree felony: 30 years in prison

-If you have been accused of Violating your Probation or Violating Community Control in Palm Beach County, Martin County, Dade County or Broward County, call the
+If you have been accused of Violating your Probation or Violating Community Control in Palm Beach or Broward County, contact the Boynton Beach probation lawyers from Bottari & Doyle for a free case review.